LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/using-functions.rst

    single: value; return
    single: function; return value

-Every function returns a value, which can be used by the calling program---for example, to store in a variable or print to the console.
-This value is the **return value** of the function.
+Every function provides a **return value**, which can be used by the calling program---for example, to store in a variable or print to the console.

 .. admonition:: Example